szaryms/sxCssTextbox/README.md

 ![Example:](https://raw.githubusercontent.com/szaryms/sxCssTextbox/main/screenshot01.png)

 ## Description
-- Create custom content usnig HTML.
+- Create custom content using HTML.
 You can mix HTML code with Qlik measures, variables and expressions.
-- Create custom CSS to style the textbox or you can also overwirte existing CSS classes to modify other existing visualizations on sheet.
+- Create custom CSS to style the textbox or you can also overwirte existing CSS classes to modify other existing visualizations on the sheet.
 - Use CSS only option to hide the textbox visualization if you want to modify other visualizations only.

 ## Requirements